ck3mp3r/nu-mcp/docs/configuration.md

   Explicitly re-enable the `run_nushell` tool when using `--tools-dir`.
 This creates a hybrid mode where both extension tools and generic nushell command execution are available.
 Use with caution in multi-instance setups to avoid tool name conflicts.

 ### Security Options
-- `--sandbox-dir=PATH` (can be specified multiple times) Directories where commands can access files.
-Commands are restricted to these directories and cannot access files outside them.
-If not specified, defaults to current working directory.
-All sandbox directories are equal - there is no "primary" vs "additional" distinction.
+- `--add-path=PATH` (can be specified multiple times) Add additional paths where commands can access files.
+The current working directory is ALWAYS accessible.
+Use this flag to grant access to additional paths beyond the current directory.
+Commands are restricted to the current directory plus any added paths and cannot access files outside them.

 ## Example Configurations